ljeanner/gh-copilot-demo/album-viewer/README.md

 # Album Viewer

-A simple Vue.js application that displays albums from the albums API.
+A modern Vue.js 3 application built with TypeScript that displays albums from the albums API.

 ## Features